 The accounts are prepared on the going concern basis as financial projections show the company is able to meet its liabilities as they fall due for the foreseeable future.
-In reaching the conclusion on the ability of the museum to remain a going concern, the Directors have considered the uncertainty relating to the financial impact of the COVID-19 pandemic and reviewed the cashflow projections to 31 March 2023.
+In reaching the conclusion on the ability of the museum to remain a going concern, the Directors have considered the London Wall site closure to the public and the impact on trading activities and reviewed the cashflow projections to 31 October 2024.

-The Board of Governors of the Museum of London has provided a Letter of Support that confirms extended payment terms for recharges due from the company to the charity and that the charity will not require this to be paid before December 2022.
-While uncertainty exists surrounding the quantity and timing of future trading income, given the measures already in place, the Directors consider that it is reasonable to assume the museum is able to continue to operate for the coming 12 months and that it is appropriate for the accounts to be prepared on a going concern basis.
+The Board of Governors of the Museum of London has provided a Letter of Support that confirms extended payment terms for recharges due from the company to the charity and that the charity will not require this to be paid before December 2024.
+While uncertainty exists surrounding the quantity and timing of future trading income, given the measures already in place, the Directors consider that it is reasonable to assume the company is able to continue to operate for the coming 12 months.
+The Directors do not believe that there is material uncertainty and therefore the accounts are prepared on a going concern basis.